-Dual credit students and instructors have the support the college's Educational Technology team.
-For assistance with connectivity, hardware, and/or applications issues, college users should each out to the technician located at their home Ivy Tech campus list here. https://link.ivytech.edu/etc-staff-contact.
+Dual credit students and instructors have the support of the College's Educational Technology team.
+For assistance with connectivity, hardware, and/or application issues, users should reach out to the technician for their home Ivy Tech campus.
+View that contact list at link.ivytech.edu/etc-staff-contact